buildcore-io/core/docs/docs/getting_started.md

 ---
 title: Getting started
+description: Learn about build.5 and its APIs
+keywords:
+  - APIs
+  - OTR
+  - smart contracts
 ---

 Build.5 API provides various ways to interact with our platform.
 Of course, you can read IOTA/Shimmer directly or use our friendly APIs to simplify access.